Sometimes we encounter relatively complex addition exercises such as the following:

 We will learn the rule through an example:

-Now we can solve the exercise:
+Now we are able to solve the exercise:

 Let's write the solution: